tirzah2/voicegen/README.md

 ### showEditDialog

-Shows a dialog to edit the lyrics of a file.
+Shows a dialog to edit the Description of a file.

 **Parameters**:
 - `filePath`: The path of the file.